jamesm224/ProSynTaxDB-workflow/README.md

     4. 03_renamed_alignments.slurm (OPTIONAL)
     5. 04_fasttree.slurm
     6. fasta_to_phyliprelaxed.py
-    7. motherboard_script.sh
+    7. main_run.sh

-4. Run chmod +x motherboard_script.sh (ensure this file is executable)
+5. Run chmod +x main_run (ensure this file is executable)

-5. Update the motherboard_script.sh and make sure all appropriate files are present (Please include the full path of each variable)
+6. Update the main_run.sh and make sure all appropriate files are present (Please include the full path of each variable)
     1. WORKDIR - working directory
     2. CYCOGBLASTDIR - directory with cycogs